PAROCHIAL CHURCH COUNCIL

 Forthcoming PCC meetings are planned as below (all Tuesdays at 7:00pm):

 The APCM is the Annual Parochial Church Meeting.
 Actually it comprises two meetings the ‘Vestry Meeting’ which elects the Church Wardens for the coming year and the APCM itself which is the business meeting of the Church, it’s a sort of AGM for the benefice.

-It’s a meeting we’re legally required to have and normally must take place before the 30th April each year, but the unusual events of 2020 extends the deadline to 31 October 2020.
+It’s a meeting we’re legally required to have and normally must take place before the 30th April each year.

 What is the electoral roll?

 The electoral roll is the membership list of the Church.
-It is revised every year just prior to the APCM and once every 6 years the entire membership list is deleted and everyone has to re-apply (this happened in 2019).
-You are only on the electoral roll if you have flled in a form since the last full-revision in 2019.
+It is revised every year just prior to the APCM and once every 6 years the entire membership list is deleted and everyone has to re-apply (this last happened in 2019).
 Only members of the electoral roll are permitted to attend and vote at the APCM.
-You can join the electoral roll at our Churches by completing the PDF form here and returning it to the address shown.
+You can join the electoral roll at our Churches by completing a form at any of our churches.